Dan Caplen

 Daniel Caplen (born 27 March 1992), also known as his stage name D/C, is a British R&B singer, songwriter and musician based in Brixton in London.
 He was educated at St Edmund's School Canterbury.
 He is signed to Atlantic Records UK and released his first track "Longing for You" on the label on 19 February 2016.

-In 2019 Caplen won an Ivor Novello Award for PRS for Music Most Performed Work for "These Days", performed by Rudimental, Jess Glynne, Macklemore and Dan Caplen.
+In 2019 Caplen won an Ivor Novello Award for PRS for Music Most Performed Work for collaborating with Rudimental on their 2018 song "These Days", which also featured Jess Glynne and Macklemore.

 Early life

 Caplen was born in London to a mother from Saint Vincent and the Grenadines and an English father, and was educated at St Edmund's School Canterbury.